yamule/SurfStamp-public/README.md

 Some automatically processed structures are available from http://process.sakura.ne.jp/surfstamp/viewer/test.cgi?pdbid=3ZSJ .
-(The snapshot is a bit old which was synclonized in 2021 Jan. because the server strage is almost full.:rolling_eye:)
+(The snapshot is a bit old which was synclonized in 2021 Jan. because the server strage is almost full.:rolling_eyes:)

 Please access GitHub Page for introduction. https://yamule.github.io/SurfStamp-public/